 - The NACH debit system ensures the security of the user’s single confidential data.

 The objectives of NACH are as follows –

 - NACH system aims at creating a strong MMS or Mandate Management System and governance mechanism.

-- NACH system aims at creating a national economical framework that covers all the banking institutions across the country for managing, handling, promoting and processing online payment requests.
+- NACH system aims at creating a national economic framework that covers all the banking institutions across the country for managing, handling, promoting, and processing online payment requests.

-- NACH system aims to provide a technical platform for all the banking institutions to route their debit and credit instructions through the National Payment Corporation of India by allowing the use of multiple routing codes like IFSC, MICR code, and IIN code.
+- NACH system aims to provide a technical platform for all the banking institutions to route their debit and credit instructions through the National Payment Corporation of India by allowing multiple routing codes like IFSC, MICR code, and IIN code.

-- National Automated Clearing House system also aims at providing and establishing a profound system settlement of profits, rejects, discounts, debits, credits, refunds, reversals, inversions, denials, dispute handling, etc.
+- National Automated Clearing House system also aims to provide and establish a profound system settlement of profits, rejects, discounts, debits, credits, refunds, reversals, inversions, denials, dispute handling, etc.

-- .NACH system aims at maintaining a robust mapper of Aadhaar card number to IIN or Institution Identification Number with respect to government mechanism.
+- .NACH system aims at maintaining a robust mapper of Aadhaar card number to IIN or Institution Identification Number concerning government mechanism.

-- NACH system even aims at devising of system that has all India coverage for the purpose of processing all sorts of online payment instructions.
+- NACH system even aims to devise a system with all India coverage to process all sorts of online payment instructions.

 How does NACH Work?

 The process of how NACH or National Automated Clearing House works is provided as follows-